the-super-friends/docs/gecko.md

 ## Reading the Code / Orienteering

-### MDN API docs describing autocomplete-related interfaces
+### autocomplete-related interfaces - based on MDN, which omits some of them

-(TODO - need to reconcile these with results of my code reading further below)
+Beware: MDN doesn't distinguish between obsolete xpfe interfaces (like `nsIAutoCompleteItem`) and toolkit interfaces used in modern Firefox.
+Everything we care about is under the top-level `/toolkit` module.

+TODO: this needs another pass, the code is in a semi-refactored state, MDN is slightly inaccurate, need to reconcile everything

 - Major interfaces used by the autocomplete service:
-  - [`nsIAutoCompleteSearch`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteSearch) - object representing autocomplete search provider as an XPCOM service.
+  - `nsIAutoCompleteSearch` ([MDN docs](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteSearch), [C++ interface source](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsIAutoCompleteSearch.idl)) - object representing autocomplete search provider as an XPCOM service.
+(Note, the `SearchSuggestionController` (`toolkit/components/search/SearchSuggestionController.jsm`) [code comments](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/search/SearchSuggestionController.jsm#31-37) say it was extracted from the `nsSearchSuggestions.jsm` file to remove the dependency on the `nsIAutoCompleteSearch` interface.
+Not yet sure why.)
     - Exposes a single method, `startSearch`, which is passed the search query, and an `nsIAutoCompleteObserver` that accepts results in the form of an `nsIAutoCompleteResult` object.
 (This is a simplified summary; see the MDN page for full details and optional parameters.)
-  - [`nsIAutoCompleteObserver`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteObserver) - exposes `onSearchResult` and `onUpdateSearchResult` methods (updating allows for asynchronous insertion of values from a remote service, I think).
+  - `nsIAutoCompleteObserver` ([MDN docs](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteObserver), [dxr code](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsIAutoCompleteSearch.idl#34)) - exposes `onSearchResult` and `onUpdateSearchResult` methods (updating allows for asynchronous insertion of values from a remote service, I think).
-  - [`nsIAutoCompleteResult`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteResult) - represents the result of a search.
+  - `nsIAutoCompleteResult` ([MDN docs](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteResult), [dxr code](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsIAutoCompleteResult.idl)) - represents the result of a search.
 The interface name is a bit ambiguous - this isn't an individual result from a search, it's an individual response from the search service for a given query.
 Contains result status (did search find a match, not find a match, or timeout); result count; and the actual results.
+    - `nsIAutoCompleteSimpleResult`, an interesting subclass ([C++ idl](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsIAutoCompleteSimpleResult.idl), [header file](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsAutoCompleteSimpleResult.h), [C++ impl](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsAutoCompleteSimpleResult.cpp)) - used by satchel's `nsFormFillController`, and the places `nsPlacesAutoComplete.js` and `UnifiedComplete.js` files, TODO explore further

-- Major interfaces used by the autocomplete UI layer:
+- Major interfaces used by the autocomplete UI layer (TODO needs updating):
   - [`nsIAutoCompleteController`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteController) - it's a controller but doesn't directly observe DOM; instead, observes user input / key press events fired by a `nsIAutoCompleteInput`, which could either be a XUL autocomplete textbox or a form fill controller that handles website form history
   - [`nsIAutoCompleteInput`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteInput) - monitors the input in a text field and displays an autocomplete panel at the appropriate time
-  - [`nsIAutoCompleteItem`](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Reference/Interface/nsIAutoCompleteItem) - seems like it represents individual autocomplete result, includes a CSS class to be used in styling (*note: this interface is only in the `xpfe` module, maybe it is totally outdated?*)

-TODO: figure out whether xpfe is still used in firefox or is deprecated or wtf the story is here, eg,  https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL/Textbox_%28XPFE_autocomplete%29
+  - `nsIAutoCompletePopup` ([C++ interface](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/autocomplete/nsIAutoCompletePopup.idl), [XUL implementation](https://dxr.mozilla.org/mozilla-central/source/toolkit/content/widgets/autocomplete.xml#45)) - binds an `nsIAutoCompleteInput` object to an `nsIDOMElement`

-### docs generated by actually reading the code:
+### docs generated by actually reading the code, organized by filename:

 `/browser/base/content/browser.js`
   - assembles the modules